How to save energy in your community

 In shared spaces, installing more energy efficient measures could cut the cost of running local community venues.
 Improved insulation and renewable heat and electricity measures will allow for local communities to reduce carbon emissions, create local jobs, upskill local people, reduce energy costs, and overall allow greater investment in local economies.

-Scottish Government funded Community and Renewable Energy Scheme (CARES) has various funding options currently available to renewable community projects.
-Development funding of loans and/or grant funding of up to £150,000 is available to support communities and eligible organisations to develop projects, this includes feasibility studies, design, and consenting of new renewable or innovation projects.
-Enablement grant funding of up to £25,000 can be accessed in order to fund non-capital aspects of projects, this includes start-up costs of feasibility studies, community consultations, and other preparatory costs.
+This includes feasibility studies, project design, and consenting of new renewable or innovation projects.
+You can access enablement grant funding of up to £25,000 to fund the non-capital aspects of these projects.
+This could include start-up costs of feasibility studies, community consultations, and other preparatory costs.

-Types of community energy generation project
+Types of community energy generation projects

 Solar panels